GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSImg-DRTutorial/ex1_gnirsim_twostars_api.rst

    :scale: 100%
    :align: center

-Both the master dark and the master flat are in our local calibration database.
+The BPM, the master dark and the master flat are in our local calibration database.
 For any other Gemini facility instrument, they would both be retrieved automatically by the calibration manager.
 However, GNIRS not being an imager, and the keyhole being normally used only for acquisition, it turns out that there are no calibration association rules between GNIRS keyhole images and darks.
-This is a recently discovered limitation that we plan to fix in a future release.
-In the meantime, we are not stuck, we can simply specify the dark on the command line.
+We can specify the dark on the command line.
 The flat will be retrieved automatically.

 .. code-block:: python
     :linenos:
-    :lineno-start: 53
+    :lineno-start: 47

-    from recipe_system.utils.reduce_utils import normalize_ucals
-    mycalibrations = ['processed_dark:N20120102S0538_dark.fits']

     reduce_target = Reduce()
     reduce_target.files.extend(target)
-    ucals_dict = normalize_ucals(reduce_target.files, mycalibrations)
-    reduce_target.ucals = ucals_dict
+    reduce_target.uparms = [('darkCorrect:dark', 'N20120102S0538_dark.fits')]
     reduce_target.runr()

 The output stack units are in electrons (header keyword BUNIT=electrons).